porthunt/infra-challenge/README.md

 * `API_KEY`: a random string that will be used as the api key for the `transaction-api` terraform-generated API.
 Note that we don't need to define a second api key for the serverless API.
 It will be the same one as `API_KEY` with a `2` appended to the end.
 * `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY`: the credentials for the AWS account.
 * `TERRAFORM_TOKEN`: the API token from Terraform Cloud.
-* `USERNAME`: a username that will be used for the created resources.
+* `USERNAME`: a username that will be used for the created resources, in this case, `porthunt`.

 ## Known issues
 * The pipelines have a plan/apply, but it would be better to have a manual confirmation before applying.
 I would solve this using 'Environments' on the repository settings and adding people as reviewers, but that feature is not available (only available on GitHub Pro).